olafmoriarty/blue-bots-done-quick/README.md

 Set up a cron job that runs `bot.php` every five minutes, and another cron job that runs `profiler-bot.php` as often as you wish to fetch avatars, display names and follower counts (mine runs once an hour).

+Install ImageMagick, imagick and an RSVG library.
+These are required to convert user-generated SVG images to Bluesky-friendly PNGs.

 It may be a good idea to increase the max_execution_time in your PHP.ini.

 ### Frontend